NamedKitten/KittehPlayer/README.md

 - `german`
 - `italian`
 - `russian`
+- `norweigan`
 - If your language isn't listed above then please either contact me (details at bottom of readme) or make a PR with the translations which are located in the file `src/qml/translations.js`.
+### MPV Config
+- Since KittehPlayer's default backend is based on libmpv, you can use the mpv.conf from `~/.config/mpv/mpv.conf`.
+### SmoothVideo Project Support
+- KittehPlayer works with SVP, you just need to follow the same guides as for MPV.